x2loreeh/convertions-helper/readme.md

 - A terminal and the "jest" package if you want to have also the timings

+## Usage
+For now Convertions Helper is not avaiable/working on npmjs, so the only method to make it running is downloading this repository and importing in in your project, like i wrote in [Example](#Example)

 ## Avaviable Convertions
 - Celsius to Fahrenheit (and viceversa)
 - Celsius to Kelvin (and viceversa)